If you’ve been searching for the best sports games for PC and console but don’t know where to start, you’ve come to the right place.

 If cycling is more your pace, then you’re probably already aware of the superb downhill mountain biking game Descenders.

-Available on PC, console, and Xbox Game Pass, it sees you traversing procedurally generated environments consisting of massive jumps, gaps, and dusty trails.
+Available on PC, console, and Xbox Game Pass, it sees you traversing randomly generated environments consisting of enormous jumps, gaps, and dusty trails.

 The game’s primary selling point is its robust controls that allow for precise adjustments while traveling at breakneck speeds.